 To ensure bubbleball stays fun for all your participants ensure your coordinators and referees are adhering to these safety measures.

 - Players and coordinators should always ensure participants in the bubbleballs “ballers” have the bubble fully covering at least 8 inches above their head, to allow for roll overs and head protection.
 Usually tightening the straps will allow for more protection above the head.
-Players with their heads flat with the top or above the top should NOT be allowed to play and should be fitted properly, or in another bubbleball.
+Players with their heads flat with the top, near the top or above the top should NOT be allowed to play and should be fitted properly, or in another bubbleball.

 - Referees should limit the distance on direct rushes between ballers to reduce force and impact on players and the equipment.
 We recommend no more than 15 feet between players in a direct rush or simply not allowing them, even though it is fan favorite entertainment.
+Referees should not encourage any full speed collisions.

 - Players should be healthy enough for vigorous physical activity.
 It’s more tiring than it looks!